 A $25 cash award will be presented to the outstanding youth swine exhibitor by Barbara Morris in memory of James H. Morris.
 This award is a reflection of the exhibitor’s showmanship abilities, animal and pen care, and respect towards other exhibitors during fair week.

-Banners will be presented to the first and second place exhibitors in the novice, junior, intermediate and senior showmanship divisions by the Clarke County Ruritan Club.
+Banners will be presented to the Champion and Reserve Champion from the Novice, Junior, Intermediate, and Senior Showmanship divisions by the Clarke County Ruritan Club.

-In memory of Floyd Lofton, SMIDLEY Feeder Dealer, a $25.00 cash award will be presented to the exhibitor of the Grand Champion Market Hog.
+In memory of Floyd Lofton, SMIDLEY Feeder Dealer, a $25.00 cash award will be presented to the exhibitor of the Overall Champion Market Hog.

 The Virginia Pork Industry will award a silver tray to the sweepstakes winner in the Junior Market Hog Show.
 The winner is to be selected by the total number of points accumulated in the show by the following systems: 1st- 5 points; 2nd-4 points; 3rd- 3 points; for placings in the single classes, pen classes, and fitting and showing classes.
 In case of a tie, the tying exhibitor placing highest in the fitting and showing class will receive the award.

 In memory of Mrs. Geraldine Lofton, a $50.00 cash award will be presented by the Lucky Leaf 4-H Club to the youth who does the best job of presenting his/her project during fair week.
 This will be divided equally among the exhibitors if more than one exhibitor’s projects are in the same pen.